anantjaiswal339/ReactJS_20210531/README.md

-#React JS
+# React JS
-##Example by creating recipe page with the use of Elements, JSX, Components and props.
+## Example by creating recipe page with the use of Elements, JSX, Components and props.
-###Recipe page with:
+## Recipe page with:
--Main heading
+- Main heading
--Sub heading
+- Sub heading
--Incredents
+- Incredents